asappresearch/flambe/README.md

 #### ``Search``

-Use the built-in  to run distributed hyperparameter searches over other Flambé tasks.
+Use the built-in ``Search`` to run distributed hyperparameter searches over other Flambé tasks.

 For instance, you can run a hyperparameter search over any python script with a few lines: